hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/serializers.py#L14)

-   1. This non-built-in model field provides a serializer so we just point to it
+   1. This non-built-in model field provides a serializer so we just point to it.

 1. Custom validators if we need them